 Picking the proper location to trim is very important so you do not over or under trim the tree.
 If your tree is long and lanky and you want it to take on a fuller look, trim tall branches.
 Simply make a cut to remove the top branches.
 Only remove what you have too; don’t overdo it.

 Trimming the top off will encourage new branches to form on the side of the tree.
-Take a large branch that has 3 or 4 other branches protruding from it.
-Make the cut about 1 foot above the branching point.
+Take a large branch that has three of four other branches protruding from it.
+Make the cut about 1 foot (31 cm.) above the branching point.
 Don’t just trim for looks, trim for the health of the tree as well.

 When removing dead or diseased limbs, take special precautions.
 Cut off any dead branch at the location of the problem.
 After cutting, you should see clean white sap oozing out.
 This is a sign of a healthy tree.
 If you do not see any oozing, you may need to cut the branch back further.
 Remember to keep tools sterile and dispose of the trimmed branches to prevent problems from spreading.